Vijayaadhithan/querix-semantic-search/docs/production_search_operations.md

 buffers and requires a buffer pool larger than the HNSW index.
 Startup prewarm is fail-open and logs the index, mode, blocks, bytes, and duration; it does not alter ranking behavior.
 The periodic local-path warm-up repeats the configured index prewarm before its representative HNSW queries.
-The scheduled Gainr warm-up uses a deep unfiltered HNSW window after warming the complete vector heap and index.
+The scheduled tenant warm-up uses a deep unfiltered HNSW window after warming the complete vector heap and index.
 Override `WARMUP_CANDIDATES` only after latency and relevance testing.

-Gainr uses `prewarm_mode: buffer` with a 2 GB PostgreSQL `shared_buffers` allocation inside a 4 GB container limit.
-Startup, hourly warm-up, and the post-ingestion warm-up load the vector heap and HNSW index into that fixed buffer pool before running representative queries.
+For a tenant configured with `prewarm_mode: buffer`, startup, the 30-minute warm-up, and the post-ingestion warm-up load the vector heap and HNSW index into PostgreSQL's fixed buffer pool before running representative queries.
 Do not change the prewarm mode, `shared_buffers`, or the container memory limit without comparing filtered semantic latency and peak host/cgroup memory.

 `vector_eligible=1001 vector_eligible_capped=True` means the bounded
 eligibility probe found more than the 1,000-row exact-ranking threshold; it